 - Do NOT attempt to swim at Waimoku Falls.

-- Plan between 2 to 2.5 hours to hike this 4-mile, round-trip to hike on the Pipiwai Trail
+- Allow between 2 to 2.5 hours to hike this 4-mile, round-trip to hike on the Pipiwai Trail

 - Do yourself a favor and wear proper hiking footwear that you won’t mind getting muddy or wet.
 Though there are bridges over most streams, you will have to cross in a stream to get to the Waimoku Falls view.